Loeffler and Warnock to face off in key Georgia Senate debate with control of upper chamber on the line

 "It really feels like we're at the center of the political universe and will be until Jan.
 5," Saporta said in an interview with Fox News.
 "And it's incumbent upon us to make sure that we look as good as possible."

-Loeffler and Warnock are in a special election to replace former Sen. Johnny Isakson, R-Ga., who retired last year.
+Loeffler and Warnock are in a special election to replace former Georgia Sen. Johnny Isakson, a Republican, who retired last year.
 They each survived what was effectively a primary race on Nov.
 3, securing the most votes by any candidate in their party and advancing to a head-to-head runoff.
 This will be Loeffler and Warnock's first and likely only head-to-head debate.

 Ossoff will also make an appearance Sunday.
 Perdue declined to debate Ossoff so the challenger will have his own forum ahead of the Warnock-Loeffler debate.